open-contracting/kingfisher-collect/docs/use-cases/scrapyd.rst

    This is an advanced guide, that assumes knowledge of web hosting.

 Some spiders take a long time to run (days or weeks), and some data sources have a lot of OCDS data (GBs).
-In such cases, you might not want to :doc:`local`, and instead use a separate machine.
+In such cases, you might not want to :doc:`download data to your computer<local>`, and instead use a separate machine.
 You have two options:

 #.
 Follow the same instructions as :doc:`before<local>`, and start crawls on the other machine
 #.
 Install `Scrapyd <https://scrapyd.readthedocs.io/>`__ on a remote server (this guide)

+Scrapyd also makes it possible for many users to schedule crawls on the same machine.

 Install Kingfisher Scrape
 -------------------------